globalroo/random-historical-game/README.md

 __Usage__

-This psckage is bundled as a UMD,
+This package is bundled as a UMD,

+__Disclaimer__: This project is a sandbox for understanding build chains and is likely to change in crazy ways.

 ```js
 // Common JS